luxacreative/starship/README.md

 # Known Issues:

-Shooting makes the player move along the bullet
+Shooting spawns a lot of bullet sprites
 -